jaharris/jaharris.github.io/content/publication/2021_Frontiers_Perspective/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "To appear *Frontiers - Special issue on Perspective in Language Taking*"
+publication = "To appear *Frontiers - Special issue on Perspective Taking in Language*"
 # publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.